CookieHCl/cookiehcl.github.io/source/_posts/SNU/4-1/컴퓨터네트워크/250402-reliable_data_transfer.md

 - Sender adds sequence number to each packet.
 - Receiver checks sequence number and discard duplicate packet.
-- Sender retransmits current packet if NAK or ACK/NAK is corrupted.
+- Sender retransmits current packet if ACK/NAK is corrupted.
 - Receiver **should send ACK** when duplicate packet arrive.

 Still use stop and wait method - sender sends one packet, then waits for receiver response.